-Book 2, Section 5 Exhibit A displays areas that have been surveyed for the Federally Listed Plant Species, USFS Sensitive Plant Species, and Species of Local Concern listed in Table 5-5-2.
-Surveys that were conducted during the summer of 2013 did not detect the presence of any of the target plant species listed in Table 5-5-2.
-If habitat outside surveyed areas is disturbed, the Contractor shall have a qualified botanist perform presence/absence surveys for Federally Listed Plant Species, USFS Sensitive Plant Species, and Species of Local Concern prior to ground disturbance during the appropriate survey window.
-If sensitive species are found, the Contractor shall assess the potential for avoidance or minimization of impacts and the potential for transplanting of individuals and seedbeds to suitable habitat on adjoining property.
-Specific mitigation, avoidance and minimization measures shall be developed in close consultation with the USFS Forest Botanist.
+Book 2, Section 5 Exhibit A displays areas that have been surveyed for the Federally Listed Plant Species, USFS Sensitive Plant Species, and Species of Local Concern listed in Table 5-1.
+Surveys that were conducted during the summer of 2013 did not detect the presence of any of the target plant species listed in Table 5-1.
+If

-5.4.65.4.7 Visual
+5.1.5 Visual